brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-30-stop-the-window-animation-in-mac-os-x-lion.md

----
-layout: post
-title: Stop the Window Animation in Mac OS X Lion
+# Stop the Window Animation in Mac OS X Lion
----

 You can get rid of the Window Opening Animation in Lion.
 Run this command in your Terminal.